How to file a Trademark in Uruguay?

-Trademark protection in Uruguay is obtained through registration with the National Directorate of Industrial Property (DNPI).
-Trademark registriations in Uruguay are valid for 10 years from the registration date and can be renewed for successive 10-year period (Under Trademark Law N° 17.011).
+You can obtain trademark protection in Uruguay by registering your mark with the National Directorate of Industrial Property (DNPI).
+Under Trademark Law N° 17.011, trademark registrations remain valid for 10 years from the registration date and you can renew them for successive 10-year periods.

 What is a trademark in Uruguay?